matthinz/actioneer/README.md

 ### Middleware to Write

 - `parallelizingMiddlware` - Middleware that executes other middleware in parallel and merges the resulting actions together for forwarding.
+- `retryingMiddleware` - Middleware that retries on error with exponential backoff.

 ## Examples